Thomas Almeida: Ultimate Fighting Championship

 Almeida faced Sean O'Malley on 27 March 2021 at UFC 260.
 After being knocked down in the first round, he eventually lost the fight via knockout in the third round.

-After the loss, Almeida was announced to be no longer part of the UFC roster.
+After the loss, it was announced Almeida was no longer part of the UFC roster.

+Post UFC

+Almeida was scheduled to face Taylor Moore in a featherweight bout on 14 September 2024 in the main event at "Art of Scrap 9".
+For unknown reasons, the bout was postponed to 26 April 2025 at "Art of Scrap 10".